 Steps to install Scrapy using pip:

-- Create a virtual environment for the Scrapy install.
+- Create a dedicated virtual environment for Scrapy.

 $ python3 -m venv ~/.venvs/scrapy